 Take a family excursion in Palm Garden (Palmengarten)

-Opened in 1871, the 22 hectares botanical garden has plant species from all parts of the earth.
-With its 140 years of history, its botanical highlights and historic collections of more than 13,000 subtropical and tropical species, dominate theme gardens.
-The “Palmen-Express“ will take you and your children around the Palmengarten to discover the beauty of the Palmengarten in an enjoyable way.
+Since the opening in 1871, the botanical garden has plant species from every corner of the earth.
+More than 13,000 subtropical and tropical species, dominant theme gardens, represent the botanical highlights and historical collections.
+The “Palmen-Express“ will take you and your children around the Palmengarten to discover the beauty of the Palmengarten enjoyably.

 The Papageno Music Theater offers a year-round live program.
 Guests can rent boats and paddle gently around the lake to the west of the Palm House.
 Playgrounds with such as a wooden airplane for climbing, rustic fairy castle, climbing scaffold, and slides are available for the little ones.
 Parents can rest om benches and tree logs around the playgrounds and still keep an eye on their little ones.